Jamesliangk9/unsw-restech.github.io/docs/storage/data_archive.md

     /UNSW_RDS/Hxxxxxx
     ```

-    This namespace can be found in your Data Archive welcome email.
+    This namespace can be found in your Data Archive welcome email which is the Project ID for your RDMP.

 3. **Edit your configuration file**